MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/fetch-more-data.md

 > To avoid client memory constraints, Power BI currently limits the fetched data total to 100 MB.
 You can see that the limit has been reached when fetchMoreData() returns `false`.

 ### Using incremental updates mode
-With this mode, the dataviews provided to the visual contain just incremental data.
+With this mode, the dataview provided to the visual contains just incremental data.
-Therefore, dataviews sizes are to be limited according to the defined window size.
+Therefore, dataview size would no pass the defined window size.
 For example, if a total of 101k rows are expected and the window size is set to 10k, the visual would get 10 updates with a dataview size of 10k and one update with a dataview of size 1k.
 This mode is selected by calling fetchMoreData with aggregateSegments = false.